Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

-However, as we show below, the matrix $\COST_i$ induced by the 1D $k$-Means problem is in fact totally monotone: \begin{lemma} The matrix $\COST_i$ is totally monotone. \end{lemma} \begin{proof} As~\cite{Aggarwal1987} remarks, a matrix $A$ is totally monotone if all its $2 \times 2$ submatrices are monotone.
-To prove that $\COST_i$ is totally monotone, we thus need to prove that for any two row indices $a,b$ with $a < b$ and two column indices $u,v$ with $u < v$, it holds that if $\COST_i[a][v] < \COST_i[a][u]$ then $\COST_i[b][v] < \COST_i[b][u]$.
+\end{Theorem} This is the property known as the \textit{concave monge} (concave for short) property \cite{Yao_F,Hirschberg_Larmore,Wilber}.
+We prove this for the general case of Bregman Divergences in Section \ref{sec:extensions}.
+For completeness we include a proof that Total Monotonicity is implied by concave cost funtion below. \begin{lemma} The matrix $\COST_i$ is totally monotone if the cluster cost $CC(i, j)$ is monge concave \end{lemma} \begin{proof} As~\cite{Aggarwal1987} remarks, a matrix $A$ is totally monotone if all its $2 \times 2$ submatrices are monotone.
+To prove that $\COST_i$ is totally monotone, we need to prove that for any two row indices $a,b$ with $a < b$ and two column indices $u,v$ with $u < v$, it holds that if $\COST_i[a][v] < \COST_i[a][u]$ then $\COST_i[b][v] < \COST_i[b][u]$.

 Notice that these values correspond to the costs of clustering elements $x_1,\dots, x_{a}$ and $x_1,\dots,x_{b}$, starting the rightmost cluster with element $x_v$ and $x_u$ respectively.
 Since $\COST_i[m][j] = D[i-1][\min\{j-1,m\}] + CC(j,m)$, this is the same as proving that